Dr. Shea Cox, Founder BluePearl Pet Hospice

 - Past President of the International Association for Animal Hospice and Palliative Care

 Founder Dr. Shea Cox launched PetHospice in 2012 following a career path first as a human nurse, working in areas of hospice and palliative care, and then as an emergency and critical care veterinarian, working in referral specialty hospitals for 13 years.

 PetHospice was launched to solve the disconnect between the time and support needed as end of life nears, and the lack of time the primary care veterinarian is able to provide during a typical 20-minute appointment.

 Our goal is to redefine the relationship that exists between the veterinarian, the pet parent, and the pet and our model has broadened the scope of end-of-life care by bringing the pet parent into the equation to provide more complete care.
 Why?
 Because at end of life, the pet is not the only "patient" that needs support, the family does as well.

 And that is the heart of what we do – we walk with families every step of the way to ensure they get the same level of care that their pet does during one of the most critical and emotional times in their relationship with them.

 Our support includes in-home hospice and end of life care, nationwide telehealth services, professional grief counseling, and free online education and community support.

-From day one, the mission of PetHospice has been a simple one: to make every pet’s end-of-life experience as meaningful as the life they’ve lived.
+From day one, the mission of PetHospice has been a simple one: to make every pet’s end-of-life experience as meaningful as the life lived.
 Because we believe that making a better life for pets and their people, has to include making a better end of life for them as well.